artsandmetaphysics/goodlifeodyssey/documents/metamorphoses.md

   - Apollo and Mercury rape Daedalion's daughter; Diana's jealousy
   - The wolf of Psamathe and Peleus' flock
   - Ceyx leaves against Alcyone wishes; drowns in an epic storm
-  - The house of Sleep; Juno requests Morpheus go to Alcyone in a dream
+  - The house of Sleep; Juno has Alcyone visited in a dream
   - Alcyone despairs; husbands floating body; both turned to birds
   - Aesacus chases the nymph to her death; cliff jump; becomes bird
 - Book XII